ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

-With all previous configuration, your project is ready to use multi-version documentation in an automated way.
+With all the previous configuration, your project is ready to use multi-version documentation in an automated way.
 This means that, every time you release a new version, it will be added to the drop-down button in the documentation page of the project.

 .. admonition:: Controlling the desired amount of versions showing up in the drop-down

-    Only the development together with the latest three stable versions are shown by default in the documentation drop-down.
+    Only the development branch and the latest three stable versions are shown by default in the documentation drop-down.
 For showing more versions, use the ``render-last`` variable in the `pyansys/actions/doc-deploy-stable action